 Our last day in Maui.
 Waking up for the sunrise in Waianapanapa was tiring but worth it.
 Pink and orange bathed the ocean around us in a soft glow.

-We explored the state park a little bit more, but we knew we had to hit the road soon.
+We explored the state park a little bit more later that morning, but we knew we had to hit the road soon.
 Our time was running out.
 Our flight was leaving that afternoon.

 Where to Eat on the Road to Hana

 Ke’anae Landing Fruit Stand (aka Aunt Sandy’s Banana Bread) had the best banana bread I’ve ever head.
 Hands down.
 Do not forget to stop here.
 You will regret it!

 Huelo Lookout is a small roadside stand near the beginning of the road to Hana.
 If you still need some shave ice or pineapple or a coconut, then be sure to pull over.

 Hana Farms used to have pizza on Friday and Saturday nights, but that is no more.
 Now they are open for lunch everyday and dinner on Friday night.
 There’s no pizza on the menu, but their other options look good.